puellanivis/pedantic-regexps/README.md

 Where any whitespace can occur in a quote, they are folded to a single whitespace, this means that an email address of `"␣␣a"@example.com` can be definitely excluded, because it would be unaddressable as it would fold to `"␣a"@example.com`.

+## Hostnames

+Hostname specifications say that each label should be no longer than 63 characters, and that the whole hostname should be no longer than 255.
+This is not something that can easily be checked with regexps, and is not strictly enforced.